ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 > NOTE: Updating the packages may take a few minutes prior to the Ansible playbook completing.

-* About the `dnf` module: This module is used for package management with DNF (Dandified YUM) on RHEL and other Fedora-based systems.
+* About the `package` module: This modules manages packages on a target without specifying a package manager module

 * About the `user` module: This module is used to manage user accounts.